 4. Add structured data

 When adding or changing your product pages to fit the season, don’t forget to optimize them.
 Check, for instance, whether you’ve added structured data to your product pages.
 Because rich snippets for products in the search results, showing ratings and prices, can give you an edge to your competitor.
+Our WooCommerce SEO plugin or Local SEO plugin can help you do this.

 Keep reading: Structure data with Schema.org: the ultimate guide »